rudderlabs/rudder-sdk-android/README.md

 ```
 The variable `it` contains the intialized nativeSDK object.

-> The method `onIntegrationReady` accepts two arguments- the integration name(eg. "Lotame") and the callback.
+> The method `onIntegrationReady` accepts two arguments: the integration name (e.g. "Lotame") and the callback.
----

 [**Registering Lotame's onSync callback**](https://github.com/rudderlabs/rudder-integration-lotame-android#register-your-onsync-callback) shows one more example of registering a callback using `onIntegrationReady`.

+## Contribute

+We would love to see you contribute to this project.
+Get more information on how to contribute [**here**](./CONTRIBUTING.md).

+## About RudderStack

+[**RudderStack**](https://rudderstack.com/) is a **customer data platform for developers**.
+Our tooling makes it easy to deploy pipelines that collect customer data from every app, website and SaaS platform, then activate it in your warehouse and business tools.

+More information on RudderStack can be found [**here**](https://github.com/rudderlabs/rudder-server).

 ## Contact us